openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 During [initial implementation](#implementation-phases) we must ensure that all OpenShift's components treat "External" platform in the same way as
 "None" in order to ensure a consistent baseline across OpenShift components.

-In the future, we will need to change the behavior of OpenShift components to be able to receive supplemental provider-specific components from an infrastructure provider or, if a component manages something else (e.g. kubelet, kcm), adjust its behaviour (set `--cloud-provider=external` arg to kubelet for example).
+In the future, we will need to change the behavior of OpenShift components on a case-by-case basis to be able to function harmoniously with supplemental provider-specific components from an infrastructure provider or, if a component manages something else (e.g. kubelet, kcm), adjust its behaviour (set `--cloud-provider=external` arg to kubelet for example).

 Specific component changes will be described in detail within separate enhancement documents on a per-component basis.